Family soft adventure Thailand, snorkel, island hop, climb Thailand, Ao Nang, Koh Lao Liang, Railay, ko, lao liang island, laoliang,

 Below: Other Andaman Coast Destinations - Best of the Rest

-Ao Nang’s late night dance club has a reputation for extortionate drinks prices and fights.
+Ao Nang’s late night dance club has a reputation for extortionate drinks prices and fights, this run-down area is to be avoided.

 This is Ao Nang’s girly bar street.
 Music from 10 small bars deafens the visitor, while innumerable women hassle him.